Whether you’re a novice traveler, aspiring travel hacker, or a savvy Thrifty Traveler Premium subscriber, you’ve likely heard of Skyscanner.

 Skyscanner (and similar websites like Momondo) aggregate all of these available fares and populate the options when you search on their website.
 When you book Skyscanner flights, you’re booking a flight deal through an online travel agency that is actually offering the fare.
 Skyscanner just happened to find that deal for you.

 So are these smaller OTAs you may find through Skyscanner safe?

 Even though some of the smaller OTA’s names may seem sketchy, they’re typically safe.
 These OTAs are all subject to the same regulations as required by IATA – the “United Nations” of travel that sets standards for the aviation industry.

 However, it’s important to note that some of these smaller OTAs are not as large as Priceline or Expedia, so their customer service may be lacking and cancellation policies limited.
 Critically, fares booked with many OTAs through Skyscanner do not include free 24-hour cancellation.

-So, why are we even telling you about Skyscanner?
+So, why are we even telling you about Skyscanner flights?
 Even with all the hype we give Google Flights to search for travel, Skyscanner can often make a sweet flight deal even sweeter with extra savings.

 Put the same route and dates into Skyscanner, and voila!
-You can drop the price to nearly $370, saving more than $180, just by checking Skyscanner.
+The price dropped to nearly $370, saving more than $180, just by checking Skyscanner flights.

 If it’s a price difference of $30 or less, it may not be worth booking through Skyscanner.
 When the savings are marginal, we always recommend booking directly with the airline.
 Because the OTA fares offered on Skyscanner do not include a free 24-hour cancellation policy and may come with questionable (or non-existent) customer service, it may be worth the extra $30 or so to have that safety net.